linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/03 Elasticity Absorption Approaches.md

 3.8 A synthesis of the elasticity and absorption approaches 3.9 Conclusions

-3.1 INTRODUCTION
+## 3.1 Introduction

 In the opening two chapters we have introduced the exchange rate and the balance of payments.
-In this

-chapter, we will investigate the relationship between the exchange rate and the balance of payments.
-In

-particular, we shall be studying two models that investigate the impact of exchange rate changes on the

-current account position of a country.
-Tese two approaches are popularly known as the 'elasticity approach'

-and the 'absorption approach'.
-Both models were designed to tackle one of the most important questions in

-international economics – will a devaluation (or depreciation) of the exchange rate lead to a reduction of

-a current account de!cit?
-Te answer to this question is of crucial importance because if an exchange rate

-change cannot be relied upon to ensure adjustment of the current account, then policy-makers will have to

-rely on other instruments to improve the position.
+In this chapter, we will investigate the relationship between the exchange rate and the balance of payments.
+In particular, we shall be studying two models that investigate the impact of exchange rate changes on the current account position of a country.
+These two approaches are popularly known as the 'elasticity approach' and the 'absorption approach'.
+Both models were designed to tackle one of the most important questions in international economics – will a devaluation (or depreciation) of the exchange rate lead to a reduction of a current account deficit?
+The answer to this question is of crucial importance because if an exchange rate change cannot be relied upon to ensure adjustment of the current account, then policy-makers will have to rely on other instruments to improve the position.

-We will start the chapter by examining the impact of exchange rate changes according to the elasticity

-approach which looks at the impact of exchange rate changes, assuming domestic and foreign prices are

-!xed.
-Tis is followed by an analysis of the absorption model which examines the e$ects of the exchange rate

-in terms of its impact on domestic income and spending.
-We will conclude by analysing the similarities and

-di$erences between the two models.
-For simplicity, throughout this chapter we shall ignore the complications

-- f unilateral transfers and interest, pro!t and dividends on the current account balance and concentrate on the export and import of goods and services. _Troughout this chapter, the exchange rate is defined as domestic_ _currency units per unit of foreign currency, so that a devaluation/depreciation of the currency is represented by_ _a rise in the exchange rate_ .
+We will start the chapter by examining the impact of exchange rate changes according to the elasticity approach which looks at the impact of exchange rate changes, assuming domestic and foreign prices are fixed.
+This is followed by an analysis of the absorption model which examines the effects of the exchange rate in terms of its impact on domestic income and spending.
+We will conclude by analysing the similarities and differences between the two models.
+For simplicity, throughout this chapter we shall ignore the complications of unilateral transfers and interest, profit and dividends on the current account balance and concentrate on the export and import of goods and services. _Throughout this chapter, the exchange rate is defined as domestic currency units per unit of foreign currency, so that a devaluation/depreciation of the currency is represented by a rise in the exchange rate_.

 International Finance

-3.2 THE ELASTICITY APPROACH TO THE BALANCE OF PAYMENTS

-Te elasticity approach to the balance of payments provides an analysis of what happens to the current

-account balance when a country devalues its currency.
-Te analysis was pioneered by Alfred Marshall (1923)

-and Abba Lerner (1944), and later extended by Joan Robinson (1937) and Fritz Machlup (1939).
-At the outset,

-the model makes some simplifying assumptions: it focuses on demand conditions and assumes that the supply

-elasticities for the domestic export good and foreign import good are perfectly elastic, so that changes in

-demand volumes have no e$ect on prices.
-In e$etc, these assumptions mean that domestic and foreign prices

-are !xed so that changes in relative prices are caused by changes in the nominal exchange rate.
+## 3.2 The Elasticity Approach to the Balance of Payments

+The elasticity approach to the balance of payments provides an analysis of what happens to the current account balance when a country devalues its currency.
+The analysis was pioneered by Alfred Marshall (1923) and Abba Lerner (1944), and later extended by Joan Robinson (1937) and Fritz Machlup (1939).
+At the outset, the model makes some simplifying assumptions: it focuses on demand conditions and assumes that the supply elasticities for the domestic export good and foreign import good are perfectly elastic, so that changes in demand volumes have no effect on prices.
+In effect, these assumptions mean that domestic and foreign prices are fixed so that changes in relative prices are caused by changes in the nominal exchange rate.
-Te central message of the elasticity approach is that there are two direct e$ects of a devaluation on the

-current balance, one of which works to reduce a de!cit, whilst the other actually contributes to making the

-de!cit worse than before.
-Let us consider these two e$ects in some detail.
+The central message of the elasticity approach is that there are two direct effects of a devaluation on the current balance, one of which works to reduce a deficit, whilst the other actually contributes to making the deficit worse than before.
+Let us consider these two effects in some detail.

 Te current account balance, when expressed in terms of the domestic currency, is given by: